-- (a) Belowground Mains, except at transitions to aboveground Mains, shall be installed with a minimum cover of 30 inches.
-Appurtenances installed on Mains do not need to comply with this requirement. - (b) Belowground Service Lines, except for risers that terminate aboveground, shall be installed with a minimum cover of 24 inches unless the: - (1) Operator approves a variance; - (2) GPSU approves, in writing, prior to the Pipeline being Placed In Service, a variance for cover less than 12 inches; and - (3) Records of each approved variance include the reason for the variance, the location of the variance, cover measurements and the protection measure(s) utilized.
+- (a) Belowground Mains, except at transitions to aboveground Mains, shall be installed with a minimum cover of 30 inches unless the: - (1) Operator approves a variance; - (2) GPSU approves, in writing, prior to the Pipeline being Placed In Service, a variance for cover less than 18 inches; and - (3) Records of each approved variance include the reason for the variance, the location of the variance, cover measurements and the protection measure(s) utilized. - (b) Appurtenances installed on Mains do not need to comply with the requirement found in subsection (a) of this section. - (c) Belowground Service Lines, except for risers that terminate aboveground, shall be installed with a minimum cover of 24 inches unless the: - (1) Operator approves a variance: - (2) GPSU approves, in writing, prior to the Pipeline being Placed In Service, a variance for cover less than 12 inches; and - (3) Records of each approved variance include the reason for the variance, the location of the variance, cover measurements and the protection measure(s) utilized.